What Are Pearly Penile Papules?

 PPP means Pearly Penile Papules.

-These are tiny smooth bumps that typically form in one or more rows around the rim (corona) of the head of the penis.
+These are tiny dome-shaped or smooth bumps that usually appear in one or more rows around the rim (corona) of the head of the penis.

 They are considered: